kylepulver/pathfindercharsheet/readme.txt

 === Change Log

+= v1.0.11
+    * Fixed bug with floating points in container "Holding" field
+    * Attack and Melee Misc and Temp fields now save properly

 = v1.0.10
     * Cosmetic fixes for wide screen view
     * Fixed bug where init misc and temp values were not saved